 It’s the start of a new year, and with that comes the time for doing individual performance reviews; how well did our managers and employees perform last year relative to their goals and objectives?
 The concept, of course, is that if our company goals are clear and important, and they get properly cascaded to the department and individual level, and they deliver on their goals, everyone will be satisfied and well compensated.
 Right?
 That’s nice in theory but hard to make work in practice.
 Those companies that do this well are typically the highest performers.

-I truly believe that every goal we have can and should have a connection back to satisfying our customers.
+I truly believe that every goal we have can and should have a connection back to increasing customer satisfaction.
 If not, is it a goal worth pursuing?
 Try the test and share with me what you find by commenting below.